Furnace Repair Checklist

-- Using one hand, quickly switch the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” leave it alone and get in touch with a team member from Contra Costa Heating & AC at 510-343-9841 right away.
+- Using one hand, quickly switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with a team member from Contra Costa Heating & AC at 510-343-9841 right away.

 It doesn’t matter how old your furnace is or what brand it is, it has at least one standard wall switch set on or by it.

 - Ensure the control is moved up in the “on” position.
 If it was turned off, it could take your furnace up to five minutes to ignite.
 (If you don’t know where to find your furnace, check your basement, garage or utility closet.
 It might also be in a crawl space or attic.)